 The MTC uses book value estimates of manure nutrient content, nutrient release and transportation costs.
 Producers should use their own values to make manure application decisions.
 There is a risk of over- or under-estimating costs and returns based on book values.
 The MTC provides an indicator of value based on the data provide.

-Alberta Agriculture and Forestry, having no control over individual soil tests, lab evaluations, yield goals, estimated nutrient release, transportation costs or other costing factors and makes no representations or warranties, expressed or implied, as to the predicted cost benefit of manure application generated by this system and assumes no responsibility or liability for use of the program.
+Alberta Agriculture and Irrigation having no control over individual soil tests, lab evaluations, yield goals, estimated nutrient release, transportation costs or other costing factors and makes no representations or warranties, expressed or implied, as to the predicted cost benefit of manure application generated by this system and assumes no responsibility or liability for use of the program.

 By downloading this software, you are agreeing to be bound by the terms and conditions of this agreement as set out below.
 If you do not agree to be bound, do not download this software.